 That’s “gallstones,” for those lucky enough never to have had them.
 “Cholelith” makes a swell Scrabble word in the future but it’s not much fun in the moment.
 It really did feel like an attack — a series of body blows from a concrete boxing glove.

-During a February 28 surgical consultation I was given the option for a March 1 laparascopic procedure.
+During a February 28 surgical consultation, I was given the option for a March 1 laparascopic procedure.
 I accepted instantly, then whirled and howled for the next day and a half (more on that below).
-Check-in was 6 a.m., surgery at 7:30 and at high noon I headed home to recuperate — frugally.
+Check-in was at 6 a.m., surgery at 7:30, and at high noon I headed home to recuperate — frugally.

 As an independent contractor, I don’t get sick days as such.
 I just don’t get paid if I don’t write.
 This time I was lucky: Since I had some warning, I was able to prepare for a temporary decommissioning — and because I have a year-round readiness plan in place, I was able to use most of those 36 hours to get ahead of myself, writing-wise.